merkatorgis/docker4gis/docs/README.md

 ### Setup app directory

 Create a directory for your app's code on your local file system.
-Make a directory `Docker` inside it.
-Copy the template [run](/templates/run) directory and the template [main script](/templates/script/app) to this `Docker` directory.
+Make a directory `docker` inside it.
+Copy the template [run](/templates/run) directory and the template [main script](/templates/script/app) to this `docker` directory.

 Rename the main script to a short name for your specific app (yor're going to type that name quite a lot in the terminal).
 Then edit the main script to set the `DOCKER_USER` variable.
 If you're on a specific Docker registry, set the `DOCKER_REGISTRY` variable as well.
 Edit the `DOCKER_BASE` value to point to the [base](/base) directory in your fork's local clone (or configure this variable in your Bash profile).